best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 You should instead use appropriate control flow (such as `if/else` statements) to determine when these sections should be run.
 When changes are required between individual runs of your analysis, you should consider [defining these options in a dedicated configuration file](configuration.md).

 In summary, you should use comments sparingly but purposefully.
-Make sure to:
+Make sure comments:

-- explain **why** certain things are done, in order to provide context around the decisions that you have made.
+- explain **why** certain things are done, in order to provide context around the decisions that you have made
-- not use commenting to echo what your code is already telling the reader.
+- do not echo what your code is already telling the reader
-- and as with any other documentation, make sure comments are accurate and still relevant after code changes.
+- are accurate and still relevant after code changes

 (docstrings)=
 ## Docstrings

 When your code is structured as functions or classes, these functional units can be efficiently documented using docstrings.
-Docstrings are specialised multi-line descriptions that appear at the start of a function definition and are the *de facto* way of documenting these individual components.
+Docstrings are specialised multi-line descriptions that appear at the start of a function definition and are the de facto way of documenting these individual components.
 In practice they can be either strings (as in Python docstrings) or comments (as in R).
 Note that module or script level docstrings are also commonly used (usually at the top of the module file in the case of Python).
 Use of docstrings keeps the documentation of your code closely associated with the relevant sections of code.
 This close association means it is easier to keep documentation up to date as changes are introduced to the code.

 An end-user can access these docstrings by typing `help(function_name)` after they have imported your library, so they are handily available without needing to have the source code files open in another window.
 Other tools, like Jupyter for Python, allow users to easily access these docstrings for quick reference.
 Hence the focus on detail and comprehensiveness is key - this is the first point of call for an end-user trying to understand what a given function does.